Born 4 September 1887

 Died 30 May 1916

 Studied at the RCA: Oct 1913 – Oct 1914

-His service file has not survived, but his Medal Roll Card shows he went on to serve as a private in the recently formed 22nd (Service) Battalion of the Royal Fusiliers (City of London) Regiment.
-Their formation was the initiative of the borough council and keenly supported by the mayor of the time.
+His service file has not survived, but his Medal Roll Index Card (MIC) shows John became a private in the recently formed 22nd (Service) Battalion of the Royal Fusiliers (City of London) Regiment.
+Their formation in 1914 was the initiative of the borough council and keenly supported by the mayor of the time.

 His effects went to his two older brothers, Arthur and William.

 John is buried at Zouave Valley Cemetery, Souchez, Pas-de-Calais, France.